gregdan3/gregdan3.github.io/pages/toki-pona/sona/nasin-sitelen-kalama.md

-A writing system for proper nouns in sitelen pona, using mora!

 A writing system for proper names in sitelen pona, using moras!

 - This goes _with_ the pu system, where symbols read by their first letter.
 You can mix these systems!